stefanofa/awesome/TOPICS.md

 *   [davidjerleke/embla-carousel](https://github.com/davidjerleke/embla-carousel) - A lightweight carousel library with fluid motion and great swipe precision.

 *   [justin-chu/react-fast-marquee](https://github.com/justin-chu/react-fast-marquee) - A lightweight React component that harnesses the power of CSS animations to create silky smooth marquees.

-## mobile

-*   [rcbyr/keen-slider](https://github.com/rcbyr/keen-slider) - The HTML touch slider carousel with the most native feeling you will get.

-*   [matomo-org/matomo](https://github.com/matomo-org/matomo) - Empowering People Ethically with the leading open source alternative to Google Analytics that gives you full control over your data.
-Matomo lets you easily collect data from websites & apps and visualise this data and extract insights.
-Privacy is built-in.
-Liberating Web Analytics.
-Star us on Github? +1.
-And we love Pull Requests!

-*   [davidjerleke/embla-carousel](https://github.com/davidjerleke/embla-carousel) - A lightweight carousel library with fluid motion and great swipe precision.

 ## mobile-web